kineticdata/platform-template/README.md

 This will give you a baseline to begin building migrations from. (typically you'll want to export your current production environment).

+Get an inital Baseline for the respositiory using data from the production environmnent
-1. Export Production *(This creates 2 root directories "Core" and "Task"....)
+1. Export Production using export.rb *(This creates 2 root directories "Core" and "Task"....)
 2. Commit your changes into a version control system.
 ```bash
 git add .
 git commit -m "Initial commit of my template"
 ```

+Get an export from the development environment
-3. Point export script at development
+1. Point export script at the source server
+2. Export Environment using export.rb
-4. check for differences (git diff)
+3. Check for differences (git diff)
-5. Copy / Paste the example migration script and modify to include the files that you want to include in your migration
+4. Add desired changes to the repositiory
+5. Commit changes.

+Promote Changes to a new Environment
+1. Point import script at the source server
-6. Run the migration script against a test environment
+2. Run import script
-7. Run against production
+3. Validate Results

 ## Developing